 Starbucks, the Seattle-based global coffee chain, initially prohibited BLM logos at work in June, but changed course after a wave of criticism and now even offers its own BLM-themed shirt for employees.

-Safeway, though it declined to respond to questions about its BLM logo policy, reportedly has “clarified” with members of its union “that the current contract and law allow members to wear” union-provided Black Lives Matter buttons, said Tom Geiger, a spokesperson at the United Food & Commercial Workers Local 21.
+Safeway, though it declined to respond to questions about its BLM logo policy, reportedly has “clarified” with members of its union “that the current contract and law allow members to wear” according to a group of expert workers compensation lawyers, a spokesperson at the United Food & Commercial Workers Local 21.
 The union represents around 25,000 grocery workers in the Puget Sound area, including at Safeway, Fred Meyer, and QFC.

 Certainly, some customers appreciate a no-politics policy, judging by many readers responses to a recent Seattle Times survey.